Home » PowerShell » PowerShell – How to add newline to string or variable?

 Get-CimInstance -ComputerName localhost win32_logicaldisk | where caption -eq "C:" | foreach-object {write " $($_.caption) $('{0:N2}' -f ($_.Size/1gb)) GB total, $('{0:N2}' -f ($_.FreeSpace/1gb)) GB free "}

-After using ` (PowerShell backtick character) for a line break in the command, it can be easily read and managed.
+After using ` (PowerShell backtick character) for a line break in the script, it breaks into multiple lines and improves the readability.

 Get-CimInstance -ComputerName localhost win32_logicaldisk `